al-obrien/relay/README.md

 to, {relay}.

-The original purpose of {relay} was to provide an easy method for scheduled RMarkdown files to be tied together without having to entirely new tools.
-The rationale made sense for our group when considering the expertise of the team and the amount of support IT could provide.
-{relay} provides a way for otherwise independent scripts to communicate through a saved *baton*.
+The original purpose of {relay} was to provide an easy method for scheduled RMarkdown files to be tied together without having to use entirely new tools.
+The rationale made sense for our group when considering the expertise of the team and the amount of support IT could provide. {relay} provides a way for otherwise independent scripts to communicate through a saved *baton*.
 For example, using RStudio Connect or similar resource, a set of queries that take several hours can be scheduled throughout the day; a downstream process for processing and report generation accesses this content. {relay} can provide a way to evaluate the health of the query process prior to running any subsequent step.
 Although in this example, the processing step could pull the queries directly, there are benefits in having the data pre-fetched.

 There are other use-cases as well; in the simplest case one can `create_baton()` specifically to track content from a self-contained